Finance

 Corporate Responsibility Leadership and Oversight

 Arbor’s history as a premier provider of commercial and multifamily loans would not have been possible without our commitment to clear and strong corporate governance.
 This commitment now extends to our governance of corporate responsibility matters, including our processes for measuring, disclosing, and reporting these metrics.
 Our Board oversees Arbor at the highest level, ensuring that Arbor continues to provide the highest quality service to our borrowers, an engaging and inclusive work environment for our employees, and long-term value to our shareholders.
 The Board has four committees: the Audit Committee, the Corporate Governance Committee, the Compensation Committee, and the Special Financing Committee, all of which are comprised solely of Independent Directors.
-The Board has ultimate accountability for the corporate responsibility strategy while the Corporate Governance Committee drives the day-to-day management for the strategy.
+The Board has ultimate accountability for the corporate responsibility strategy, inclusive of climate risk, while the Corporate Governance Committee drives the day-to-day management for the strategy.
 The Chair of the Corporate Governance Committee provides regular updates to the Board.
-In 2021, Arbor established our Corporate Responsibility Committee, headed by the MD, Special Projects, Governance and Risk, to lead the development and implementation of our corporate responsibility strategy.
+In 2021, Arbor established our Corporate Responsibility Committee, headed by the MD, Special Projects, Governance and Risk, to lead the development and implementation of our corporate responsibility and climate risk strategy.
 In 2022, the Committee expanded, adding employees, including senior management, across various areas of the business.

 Our Board